-In celebration of the 48th anniversary of Earth Day on April 22, the St. Louis Cardinals will host its 9th annual Green Week at Busch Stadium from April 20-22.
-Following is a list of activities designed to reduce waste and promote recycling and energy efficiency both inside and outside of Busch Stadium.
+In celebration of the 49th anniversary of Earth Day on April 22nd, the St. Louis Cardinals will host their 10th annual Green Week at Busch Stadium, June 4-6, with activities designed to reduce waste and promote recycling and energy efficiency, both inside and outside of Busch Stadium.

 During Green Week, and all season long, the St. Louis Cardinals Knight FM Green Team volunteers walk down the aisles of the seating bowl between innings to collect plastic and aluminum from fans while promoting recycling inside Busch Stadium.
 In exchange for their services, the volunteers are able to watch the game in standing room only sections of the ballpark, as collections are done only between innings and during pitching changes so as not to disturb fans watching the game.

-In a pregame ceremony, the St. Louis Cardinals will recognize Nancy Holzer, a long time Green Team volunteer that has been instrumental in helping recruit volunteers for the Green Team since 2010.
-To volunteer for the Cardinals Green Team, e-mail email@example.com, or for more information, visit cardinals.com/green.
+The St. Louis Cardinals will recognize the Green Team during the game with the Siteman Salute.
+To volunteer for the Cardinals Green Team, e-mail firstname.lastname@example.org, or for more information, visit cardinals.com/green.

 More Green Week Information